2026 North Atlantic right whale calving season

 How do we keep track of each individual North Atlantic right whale?

-Individual whales are easily identified by callosities, which are raised patches of white roughened skin on their heads.
+Individual whales are easily identified by callosities, which are raised patches of white roughened skin on their heads, and other distinct scars.
 North Atlantic right whales are the only whale species that has callosities.
 Each individual has a distinct pattern of callosities.
 Callosities appear white because these whales have cyamids, commonly known as whale lice, which are a type of skeleton shrimp parasite.

 How do North Atlantic right whales socialize?